 Internationally, Canada and Uruguay are the only two countries that have legalized both the medical and recreational use of marijuana.
 However, many other countries allow its medical use.

 Be Very Careful

 Applying for a visa or green card involves proving that you are “admissible” to the United States.
 That basically means you meet all the legal criteria to be an immigrant or nonimmigrant.
 It means you have done nothing illegal or even merely “wrong.”
 Some visa and green card forms and screenings require you to provide information about marijuana use that may make you inadmissible to the U.S.

-For example, on Form I-485 (Application to Register Permanent Residence or Adjust Status)—a form submitted to U.S. Citizenship and Immigration Services (USCIS) for a green card—you are asked whether you have trafficked or benefitted from the trafficking of drugs.
+For example, on Form I-485 (Application to Register Permanent Residence or Adjust Status)—a form submitted to U.S. Citizenship and Immigration Services (USCIS) for a green card—you must answer whether you have trafficked or benefitted from the trafficking of drugs.
 Moreover, you may be deemed inadmissible if you are a habitual marijuana user.

 Moreover, medical exams for green cards will include a drug test.
-Please don’t use marijuana, even in a country where it is legal, because it might linger in your system and be present during your medical exam, which could be a basis for your green card being denied.
+Please don’t use marijuana, even in a country where it is legal.
+Marijuana can linger in your system and be present during your medical exam, which could result in USCIS denying your green card.

 Form N-400 for citizenship asks a series of questions that require you to divulge your marijuana use.
-The form requires you to state whether you are a habitual drunkard and have ever sold or smuggled controlled substances, illegal drugs, or narcotics.
-It also asks whether you have ever committed a crime for which you were not arrested.
+The form requires you to state whether you have ever sold or smuggled controlled substances, illegal drugs, or narcotics.
+It also asks, “Have you ever committed, assisted in committing, or attempted to commit, a crime or offense for which you were not arrested?”